bbc/ce-tech-test/README.md

 ![](https://raw.githubusercontent.com/imjacobclark/pixi-snake/master/screenshots/screenshot.png?token=AAMQZWNOARVAIKS2JJTJTZ26KO47A)

-To ensure you have the most time available during the interview, please follow the instructions below to setup the application locally.
+To ensure you have the most time available during the interview, please follow the instructions below to set up the application locally.
 Should you have any issues please let us know in advance.

 # Developing